osiegmar/FastCSV/docs/src/content/docs/guides/upgrading.md

 Quote strategies received two breaking changes in FastCSV 4:

 - The method `quoteNonEmpty` of `de.siegmar.fastcsv.writer.QuoteStrategy` has been renamed to `quoteValue` to better reflect its purpose.
-- Two explicitly define that quoting only happens if required, the `quoteStrategy` method in `CsvWriterBuilder` no longer accepts a `null` value.
+- To explicitly define that quoting only happens if required, the `quoteStrategy` method in `CsvWriterBuilder` no longer accepts a `null` value.
   Instead, you can use the `QuoteStrategies.REQUIRED` constant to indicate that quoting should only happen if required.

 ## Changed implementation of `CsvIndex` and `CsvPage` to Java records